Leaderboard

 3 points

-You know Davis, the motor in my avatar was a 215/3.5L Buick aluminum V-8.3 points
+9. You know Davis, the motor in my avatar was a 215/3.5L Buick aluminum V-8.

-Here is the latest on the upstairs Theater.
+12. Here is the latest on the upstairs Theater.
 Trying to get everything finalized and set up sort of as a dry run before we paint the room.
 I have the LaScalas as mains and for right now a KG5.2 as a center, (until I can get or make a split LaScala) R-12SW sub, and RB-61II surrounds.
 Here is the question, looking at the room set up would rear surrounds be any benefit and if so what suggestions would you make as where to put them and what to use.
-The room is 14W X 17L with the pan ceiling.2 points
+The room is 14W X 17L with the pan ceiling.

 2 points